 - On the left side of the header, customer’s information – name, address, phone number should be shown

-- The main body of the invoice should include the breakdown of products and services offered like quantity, description and cost of each
+- The main body of the invoice should include the breakdown of products and services offered like quantity, description, and cost of each

 - Make sure to make the grand total appear bold and easily visible

-- You can also include terms and conditions, payment method and other necessary details on the tax invoice
+- You can also include terms and conditions, payment method, and other necessary details on the tax invoice

-What is a recipient created tax invoice?
+What is a recipient-created tax invoice?

-The tax invoice that is created by the receiver (buyer) of goods or services instead of the supplier is known as a recipient created invoice.
+The tax invoice that is created by the receiver (buyer) of goods or services instead of the supplier is known as a recipient-created invoice.
 However, this type of invoice can be issued only when there is a written agreement between the supplier and the recipient.

 Another crucial point to include in such a tax invoice is the term, ‘Recipient Created Tax Invoice’ instead of only ‘Tax Invoice’.
 It is also important for the recipients to have the original or copy of such tax invoices as it can serve for tax purposes.

-The recipient created a tax invoice should be issued by the recipient to the supplier within 28 days of the deal.
+The recipient created a tax invoice that should be issued by the recipient to the supplier within 28 days of the deal.

 Why is a tax invoice necessary?

-The main purpose of tax invoice as mentioned throughout the article is to help in tax credits.
+The main purpose of tax invoices as mentioned throughout the article is to help in tax credits.
 It is actually a mandatory document necessary for availing tax credits.
 Tax invoice plays a major role in the effective functioning of the GST system.